 Grand Prize – The Phyllis and Don Munday Award

 $4000 – Sponsored by the Alpine Club of Canada

 The shortlist of category award winners eligible for the Grand Prize will be announced in mid-October.

-The Grand Prize will be announced Thursday, November 2, 2017 at The Banff Mountain Film and Book Festival and category awards will be presented to winning authors.
+The Grand Prize will be announced Thursday, November 1, 2018 at Banff Centre Mountain Film and Book Festival and category awards will be presented to winning authors.